Multispectral Palmprint Recognition Using a Hybrid Feature: Palmprint features

-In the forth step, palm lines are extracted from resulting images of the previous two steps: a binary image containing edges and a grayscale image of the second derivative values.
-Fig.6 depicts the result of this step.
+After smoothing the image, edges of the principal lines must be extracted.
+Here Sobel edge detection algorithm is used.
+After applying a Sobel mask, there will be some isolated points which need to be eliminated.
+To remove them, an isolated point removal algorithm is used.
+For every nonzero pixel, we look at its 8 adjacent neighbors and if there were less than 3 nonzero neighbor pixels, we remove that pixel.
+The resulting edge image is shown in Fig.4.

-To combine these two images, morphological dilation is used to expand the region around edges and then the two images are simply multiplied, resulting in an image containing major lines and wrinkles.
-In steps five and six, after these lines are extracted from images, each image is divided into a number of blocks and average energy in each of these blocks is computed.
-These numbers representing power of image in each of these blocks is then used as features.
-Extracting line features from each of the spectrums we get four vectors of features.
+In the third step, the second order derivative of the palm image is computed and all pixels except those at the local maxima are removed.
+The reason is that the pixels at principal line locations have darker values than their surrounding pixels, and the second order derivative often has its maximum values at these points.
+Fig.5 depicts the result of this step.

-Fig.7 represents the result of our line extraction method.
-As can be seen not all of the lines are extracted and for those that are extracted, the final lines are not necessarily connected.
-But these lines are actually enough, because they give the overall structure of the palm lines.
+In the fourth step, morphological dilation is used to expand the region around edges in images of previous steps.
+Then the images of resulting images from steps 2 and 3 are multiplied producing an image containing major lines and wrinkles.
+Fig. 6 denotes the result of major line extraction.
+As it can be seen, not all principal lines are extracted, and some of the extracted lines are not connected.
+In spite of these drawbacks, this level of accuracy is good enough for our feature extraction.

-After extracting the palm lines, we should find the palm-line power features.
-As previously mentioned, there are 500 different palms in the database.
-Suppose that the palmsprints' matrices are named from $\mathbf P_{1}$ to $\mathbf P_{500}$.
+In the fifth step, the resulting image from the last step is divided into non-overlapping blocks and average energy of each block is calculated.
+Then we stack the average energy of different blocks to form the palm-line feature vector of each image.
+As mentioned earlier, there are 500 different palms in the database.
+Let us denote the matrices representing the palmprint images by $\mathbf{ \mathit{P_1}}$ to $\mathbf{ \mathit{P_{500}}}$.
 For each palm, there are 12 sample images in four spectrum bands (red, green, blue, NIR).
-Putting all of these twelve sample images in a row vector we get $\mathbf P_{i}$, which can be written as:
+Concatenating all of these twelve sample images in a single matrix, we get $\mathbf P_{i}$: